TADFF15 Interview: A discussion with the producers, writers, and cast of A Christmas Horror Story

 CHSChangeling2

 The story in question involves a family that comes in contact with a changeling, which has roots going back hundreds of years.
-“A lot of cultures seem to share a version of the changeling,” says Trottier.
+“A lot of cultures seem to share a version of ,” says Trottier.
 “And it seemed to fit just perfectly for the holidays, because its about the Christmas time, where the is on the children and family.”
 The story was also inspired by Trottier’s experiences as a parent and how there can be a fear of change involving children.
-“There may be something wrong with your child and you have no answer for it and no solution for it and that powerlessness is a fear that every parent has.”
+“There may be something with your child and you have no answer for it and no solution for it and that powerlessness is a fear that every parent has.”

 CHSZombieElf